helpermethod/spring-boot-style-guide/README.md

 }
 ```

-* Omit `@RequestParam` if the parameter name matches the request parameter name.
+* If the parameter name matches the request parameter name, omit `@RequestParam`.

 ```java
 // bad